+An EHT STA with dot11EHTBaseLineFeaturesImplementedOnly equal to true does not set Rx NSS Extension subfield in EHT OM Control subfield to 1. (#7936)

-If the operating channel width of the STA is greater than 80 MHz, then the maximum number of spatia streams that the STA supports in reception for non-EHT PPDU bandwidths greater than 80 MHz is defined in 26.9 (Operating mode indication).
+If the operating channel width of the STA is greater than 80 MHz, then the maximum number of spatial streams that the STA supports in reception for non-EHT PPDU bandwidths greater than 80 MHz is defined in 26.9 (Operating mode indication).(#8064)

-The Channel Width Extension subfield in EHT OM Control subfield together with the Channel Width sub- field in OM Control subfield indicates the operating channel width supported by the STA for both reception and transmission.
+The Channel Width Extension subfield in EHT OM Control subfield combined(#6574) with the Channel Width sub- field in OM Control subfield indicates the operating channel width supported by the STA for both reception and transmission.

-The encoding of the Channel Width Extension subfield in EHT OM Control subfield together with the Channel Width subfield in OM Control subfield is described in Table 9-24g (The encoding of the Channel Width Extension subfield in EHT OM Control subfield together with the Channel Width subfield in OM subfield).
+The encoding of the Channel Width Extension subfield in EHT OM Control subfield combined(#6574) with the Channel Width subfield in OM Control subfield is described in Table 9-24g (The encoding of the Channel Width Extension subfield in EHT OM Control subfield combined(#6574) with the Channel Width subfield in OM subfield).

-Table 9-24g—The encoding of the Channel Width Extension subfield in EHT OM Control subfield together with the Channel Width subfield in OM subfield
+Table 9-24g—The encoding of the Channel Width Extension subfield in EHT OM Control subfield combined(#6574) with the Channel Width subfield in OM subfield